ibmresilient/resilient-community-apps/fn_machine_learning/README.md

 res-ml config
 ```

+to create ml.config as well as res-ml.log.

-The resulting file, ml.config, will contain the following:
+ml.config, will contain the following:

 ```
 [resilient]